tectijuana/armexpos-covid/README.md

 	.data
 	.balign 4
-string: .asciz  "move disk from %c to %c\n\0"
+.string: .asciz  "move disk from %c to %c\n\0"

 peg1:	.int	'A'		@ name of Peg 1, must be a char